 Back in 2008, Open Space Gallery hosted the first installation of Electric Windows, a day of live painting, music, local food and fun, in Beacon, NY.
 The lineup of artists included favorites from both the street art and graffiti world such as Cycle, Pink, Ron English, Elbow Toe, Michael DeFeo, and Chris Stain.
 This year’s group of artists is an impressive mix of returning & new faces, many of whom I look forward to seeing in action for the first time!

-An art and music Celebration l in Upstate NY
+ELECTRIC WINDOWS 2010 An art and music Celebration in Upstate NY

 510 Main Street Beacon NY